 This mac and cheese recipe takes a little bit longer to make compared to other ones on WWL recipes, but I promise it’s worth it.
 The main ingredients are cauliflower, zucchini, bell pepper, pasta, cheese, and milk.
 Flour and butter are involved too.
-If you want mac and cheese that is equally as delicious but takes less time to make, check out this recipe!
+Or, try this mac and cheese that is equally as delicious but takes less time to make!

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

 Want to make this meal?
 This recipe is stoppable via Jupiter!
 Click here to fill your cart with groceries and have them delivered to you asap.